Table of Contents

 5. Start Building Your Portfolio

-At the end of the 12-month period, the magic formula dictates that investors would sell off the losing stocks and the winners, being mindful of capital gains taxes rules.
-Then they’d start the cycle over again, using the magic formula rules to select a new crop of stocks to invest in.
+At the end of the 12-month period, the Magic Formula dictates that investors would sell off the losing stocks and the winners, being mindful of capital gains taxes rules.
+Then they’d start the cycle over again, using the Magic Formula rules to select a new crop of stocks to invest in.

-Holding stocks for a year before selling at a gain or loss is intended to help maximize your after-tax returns.
+Holding stocks for a year before selling at a gain or loss is intended to help maximize potential after-tax returns.
 When you sell stocks at a profit that you’ve held longer than one year you’d be subject to the more favorable long-term capital gains tax rate.

 Magic Formula Investing Results

-Whether investors can replicate those magic formula investing results for themselves can depend on different variables.
+Whether investors can replicate those Magic Formula Investing results for themselves can depend on different variables.
 For example, an individual portfolio may produce a very different return profile if an investor adjusts the market capitalization threshold up or down.
 Or if a company has an above-average year for revenue and profits, that could affect how the ranking calculations shake out.

 Pros and Cons of Magic Formula Investing